 This healthy minestrone recipe is made in just one pot and ready in 40 minutes.
 I love the addition of noodles that makes this vegetarian soup a little more filling.

 So what’s the difference between vegetable soup and minestrone?
-To be honest, no a whole lot!
+To be honest, not a whole lot!
 Minestrone is basically vegetable soup with beans and noodles.
-But just like vegetable soup, it’s a choose your own adventure where you can adjust ingredients to your taste!
+But just like vegetable soup, it’s a choose your own adventure where you can adjust ingredients to your taste.

 What Are The Ingredients in Minestrone?